quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part37_17.1.1_Statisti.md

 :p What is the role of the `energy` function in the provided code?
 ??x
 The `energy` function calculates the total energy of a given spin configuration.
 It consists of two parts:
-1. A term representing the interaction between nearest neighbors, denoted as \(J\).
+1. A term representing the interaction between nearest neighbors, denoted as $J$.
-2. A term representing an external magnetic field effect, denoted as \(-B \mu\).
+2. A term representing an external magnetic field effect, denoted as $-B \mu$.

 C/Java code:
 ```python